Science of Cancer Health Disparities Conference

 Individuals wishing to attend the conference must register online.
 Registration will not be processed without full payment.
 All fees must be in U.S. currency, drawn on a U.S. bank.
 Visa, MasterCard, and American Express are also accepted for payment.

-If you are a nonmember Patient Advocate registering for this conference, email the AACR Survivor and Patient Advocacy Department at [email protected] for verification.
+If you are a nonmember Patient Advocate registering for this conference, email the AACR Patient Advocacy Department at [email protected] after completing the advocate verification form.
 Should you need financial assistance, please email [email protected].

 Please note: Users must log in to myAACR to register.
 The “Register” button will become active once you log in using an existing account or once you create a new nonmember account.

-Attendee registration includes admission to all sessions from October 6-8, 2021, and streaming access after the virtual meeting.
+Attendee registration includes admission to all sessions.
 All fees are listed in U.S. Dollars (USD) and are nonrefundable.

 - Virtual Briefing: Release of the AACR Cancer Progress Report 2020